 What it Means to the Children

-Owning a good pair of winter boots means to be able to go to school when it snows.
-It means to be able to play outdoors when it is cold.
-It means to be able to go to the grocery store when it rains.
-It means to have the freedom to do things and not being afraid of the winter, not being ashamed of your shoes, not being scared of frostbite and not being hesitant to face the brutal cold!
-A good pair of winter boots help children feel good about themselves, play more with friends, go to school, learn and laugh.
+Owning a good pair of winter boots means to be able to go to school when it snows, play outdoors when it is cold, and buy groceries when it rains.
+It means to have the freedom to do things.
+A good pair of winter boots help children feel good about themselves, have courage to face the winter, play more with friends, go to school, learn and laugh.
 A good pair of winter boots seems like a small gift, but it has the power to change someone’s life for the better.

 CERI gives orphans in Moldova warm and functional boots.
 Read More